Graduate Admissions

 In the theological context at Hayward University, applications are accepted five times a year, and prospective students may apply for admission to any of the five terms.
 To be considered for admission, the online application and any required theological documentation must be received by the relevant application deadlines noted above.

-The Office of Admissions reviews every application, assessing the applicant's and/or student's overall readiness to engage in theological studies and the ability to successfully complete a degree program.
+The Office of Admissions reviews every application, assessing the applicant's overall readiness to engage in theological studies and the ability to successfully complete a degree program.
 Admission to the theological programs is at the sole discretion of the University.
 Meeting minimum admissions requirements within the theological context does not guarantee acceptance, and decisions are made on an individual basis.
-The Theological Admissions Committee conducts reviews at least once a term, ensuring that all applications are processed with equity and that admissions compliance requirements are maintained within the theological framework.
+The Theological Admissions Committee conducts reviews at least once a term, ensuring that all applications are processed equitably and that admissions compliance requirements are maintained within the theological framework.
 Decisions are announced on a rolling basis, and relevant applicants are notified of their admission status by the final Notice of Admission Day.
-For detailed information about Admissions dates, please refer to the Theological Admissions Calendar published above.
+For detailed information about admissions dates, please refer to the Theological Admissions Calendar published above.

-TApplicants and students within the theological programs are encouraged to reach out to the Office of Admissions at admissions@Hayward.university with any questions or theological-specific inquiries regarding the admissions process.
+Applicants and students within the theological programs are encouraged to reach out to the Office of Admissions at admissions@Hayward.university with any questions or theological-specific inquiries regarding the admissions process.
 This commitment to transparent communication aligns with Hayward University's dedication to fostering a supportive and informed theological academic community.

 Application Fraud

 Discovery of misleading submissions during the application process will result in automatic denial of acceptance.
-If misleading information is discovered after an applicant has been admitted, it will be grounds for automatic and immediate expulsion from the University.
+If misleading information is discovered after an applicant has been admitted, it will be grounds for immediate expulsion from the University.
 This policy underscores Hayward University's commitment to maintaining the integrity of the admissions process and ensuring that all applicants adhere to the highest standards of honesty and transparency.

 Licensure and Placement